next-hat/documentation/docs/guides/nanocl/advanced-usage/state-args.md

 ```

 That why you can quickly deploy any Http service really easily.<br />
-Now you have the basics to create a awsome `StateFile` !
+Now you have the basics to create a awsome `Statefile` !